Amaretto Croissants

 Introduction

-They take me back to an August 2022 coffee stop at Lafayette in New York's NoHo, where the pastries were unforgettable and the service came with a side of attitude.
+They were inspired by an August 2022 coffee stop at Lafayette in New York’s NoHo, where the bold pastries totally stole the show.

 Ingredients (12 servings)